Arthur Evans: Waiting for the future

-In 1894, Evans became intrigued by the idea that the script engraved on the stones he had purchased before Margaret's death might be Cretan, and steamed off to Heraklion to join the circle of watchers.
+In 1894, Evans became intrigued by the idea that the script engraved on the seal stones he had purchased before Margaret's death might be Cretan, and steamed off to Heraklion to join the circle of watchers.
 During his year of tending to the details of Youlbury, administering the Ashmolean, and writing some minor papers, he had also discovered the script on some other jewellery that came to the museum from Myres in Crete.
 He announced that he had concluded to a Mycenaean hieroglyphic script of about 60 characters.
 Shortly he wrote to his friend and patron at the Ashmolean, Charles Fortnum, that he was "very restless" and must go to Crete.

 Arriving in Heraklion he did not join his friends immediately, but took the opportunity to examine the excavations at Knossos.
 Seeing the sign of the double axe almost immediately he knew that he was at the home of the script.
 He used the Cretan Exploration Fund, devised on the model of the Palestine Exploration Fund, to acquire the site.
 The owners would not sell to individuals, who could not afford it, but they would sell to a fund.
 Apparently Evans did not bother to explain that he was the only contributor.
 He bought 1/4 of the site with first option to buy the rest later.
 The firman was still in deficit.
 Politics in Crete were taking a violent turn however.
 Anything might happen.
 Evans returned to London to wind up his affairs there and make sure the Ashmolean had suitable direction in the event of his further absence.

 Religious violence in Crete

 In 1898, he became one of the first reporters of the ethnic cleansing of Turkish Cretans by Greek forces.
 In September 1898, the last of the Turkish troops withdrew from Crete.
 Their withdrawal did not however presage peace, and religious violence against the Muslim minority ensued.
 The British Army forbade travel for any reason with checkpoints set up to enforce this.
 Despite this Evans, Myres and Hogarth returned to Crete together, Evans in his capacity as a journalist for the Manchester Guardian.
-He took a combative stance in his journalism, criticising the Ottoman empire for its 'corruption' and the British empire for 'collaborating with the Ottomans.'
+He took a combative stance in his journalism, criticising the Ottoman Empire for its 'corruption' and the British empire for 'collaborating with the Ottomans.'
 Many officials of that empire had been Greek.
 Now they were working with the British to build a Cretan government.
 Evans accused these officials of being part of "the Turco-British regime".
 He deplored religiously motivated violence, be it from Muslims or Christians.
 His critical journalism caused friction with the local administration, and he was forced to call on friends higher up in the government to avoid problems.